Diane Richardson

 Diane Richardson is an American basketball coach and currently the Head Coach of Temple Owls women's basketball team.
 Prior to coaching at Temple, she was head coach at Towson University from 2017 to 2022, an assistant coach and recruiting coordinator at West Virginia University from 2016 to 2017, following coaching stints at George Washington University from 2012 to 2016, the University of Maryland from 2007 to 2008, and American University from 2006 to 2007.

 Early life

-Diane Richardson obtained her bachelor's degree in psychology and sociology from Frostburg State University where she participated in basketball and track and was a 1979 NCAA champion in both 200- and 400 meter races.
+Diane Richardson obtained her bachelor's degree in psychology and sociology from Frostburg State University where she participated in basketball and track and was a 1979 NCAA regional champion in both 200- and 400 meter races.
 In 1980 she earned a spot at the 1980 Summer Olympics but didn't participate.
 Four years later, she got her master's degree in management from Central Michigan University.
 She also was a founder of American Security Companies and Vice President of Bank of America's lending marketing team.